 Each year the event takes place at a location not announced until the day before.
 The parade part of the event runs from 7 to 10 pm and the after-party continues from 9 pm until around 2 am.

 New for 2019, the Parade of Lost souls features a Rhythm Nation Flash Mob workshop, a Time Warp Flash Mob workshop, a jellyfish umbrella-making workshop and a giant-puppet-making workshop, all taking place prior to the night of the parade.

 At the Parade of Lost Souls event there is also a Time Warp Flash Mob.
 Workshops in preparation for that happen on the Saturdays of October 12th, 19th and 26th from 12:00 until 2:00 pm.
 This time, instead of learning the moves to Janet Jackson’s Rhythm Nation video, folk practice the choreography of the Time Warp dance from the Rocky Horror Picture Show.

 Also at the 2019 edition of the Parade of Lost Souls, folk who wish can learn how to make a giant puppet.
 The workshop for that is at the Moth Orbit Object Theatre at 1701 Powell Street on Sunday October 20th from 3:00 until 7:00 pm.
 Admission is by donation.
 Click Puppet Workshop for details.

-Participation in the various workshops requires advanced registration.
+Participation in the various workshops requires advance registration.
 Click the above links (in green) for details about each event.

 Parade Route Details